(Hồ Tú Bảo)

 Machine learning is the study of computer algorithms that improve automatically through experience.
 It is one of the most exciting areas in computer science that have witnessed tremendous developments in the past few decades.
 Our work ranges from basic research on various machine learning paradigms to their applications.

 Computational science is science about using math and computing to do research in other sciences.
 We work on modelling, simulation and computation methods using high performance computers.
-Our current work includes a simulation-based data mining approach to study the water properties in biological systems and learning methods to study pathogenesis and therapy of liver diseases.
+We are interested in problems in computational biomedicine, computational linguistics, and computationa environment, among others.